Qvelee/webserv/README.md

 To build project just run `make` in project's root directory, that will create `webserv` executable.

-To remove all files created by program enter make fclean, or make clean to remove all except executable.
+To remove all files created by program run `make fclean`, or `make clean` to remove all except executable.

 ### Usage